Fraction & Decimal Equivalents Learning Track

 Please note, this includes the Addition and Subtraction Learning Tracks 1 through 6, so you may have older students who will have to go back and finish those learning tracks.
 Encourage them to do so–it’s good practice for them and will help them doing computation later in life.

-The offer of the trophy and certificate applies only to the first time through the Learning Tracks.
+The offer of the medallion and certificate applies only to the first time an elementary student passes through the Learning Tracks.
 After becoming fluent, students can zip through the Learning Tracks much more easily than when they are first learning the facts.
 The second time through students should often earn Fluency promotion allowing them to skip through a Learning Track in a few minutes.

-Contact us to get the trophy and certificate.
+Contact us to get the medallion and certificate.

 Use this link to email it to Angela@rocketmath.com.
-When she confirms the data in your export Learning Track Summary, she will mail the certificate and trophy to you.
+When she confirms the data in your export Learning Track Summary, she will mail the certificate and medallion to you.

 BONUS CHALLENGE–CAN YOU DO ROCKET MATH on the FAST SETTING?